mstf-yalcin/AIOps-lite/README.md

 - Grafana dashboards -> http://localhost:3000

 ## Workflow
-1. **Metric collection (`get_prom.py`)** - Calls the Prometheus HTTP API with service-specific PromQL templates (error rate, P95 latency, CPU, JVM heap, HikariCP activity).
-Results are written to `ops/metrics/<service>.txt`, preserving query metadata and sampled datapoints.
-2. **Log collection (`get_loki.py`)** - Streams Loki results per service with pagination, writes normalized log text files under `ops/logs/`, and records the query window, selector, and tenant headers for traceability.
+The entire AIOps pipeline is orchestrated by `main.py` and follows these steps:

+1. **Data Collection ('get_loki.py' & 'get_prom.py')**:
+- `get_loki.py`: Fetches log data from Loki, writing it to `ops/logs/<service>.txt`.
+- `get_prom.py`: Fetches metric data from Prometheus-compatible sources, writing it to `ops/metrics/<service>.txt.`
+2. **Data Preparation (`prepare_data.py`)** - Reads the collected raw log and metric files, performs time-based correlation to align log entries with their corresponding metric snapshots, and outputs a unified `correlated_data.csv`.
-3. **Anomaly detection & RCA (`rca_analysis.py`)** - Parses structured logs (defaults to `mock_logs.txt` but can ingest merged Loki exports), removes noise, encodes features, and runs an `IsolationForest(contamination=0.08)` to flag anomalies.
-The script enriches each anomaly with heuristic suggestions and emits `aiops_report.json` summarizing counts, top errors, and per-trace context.
+3. **Anomaly detection & RCA (`rca_analysis.py`)** - Reads the `correlated_data.csv` (prepared in the previous step), applies multi-layered feature, trains an `IsolationForest` ML model to detect and rank anomalies.
+The script then generates suggestion, metric-aware RCA suggestions for each anomaly and emits `aiops_report.json` summarizing counts, top errors, and detailed per-trace context.
 4. **Visualization** - Grafana dashboards (referenced in `/docs`) overlay the same Prometheus/Loki/Tempo signals for human validation next to the generated JSON report.

 ## Example Output